 Artists use extended instrumental sections as a break within a composition.
 These interludes are an opportunity to refocus the listener.
-Various artists have taken to using Interludes to create momentum and connecting thematic dots.
+Various artists have used Interludes to create momentum and connect thematic dots.

-Because interludes are a tradition that stretches back as far as several decades, you can find them in almost every genre of music.
+Because interludes are a tradition that stretches back several decades, you can find them in almost every genre of music.
 Yet, they are often a staple of R&B and hip hop.
 Interludes in pop are less common because music in this genre is short and catchy.

-Some musicians use them to add dramatic effect to the intro, others are in the middle for that aforementioned break, and some serve the purpose of a chilling outro.
+Some musicians use them to add a dramatic effect to the intro, others are in the middle for a break, and some serve the purpose of a chilling outro.
 Their purpose changes depending on how the artist uses them.

 Much like interludes on television, musicians use them for similar reasons:

-- To transition between different thematic parts of an album or song
+- To transition between different parts of a song, album, ep

 - To create an engaging climax for a song or album